jgomes79/WallStreet/README.md

 # WallStreet

 Project created for B9 Week4 Project.
-It's a little stock market simulator
+It's a little stock market simulator.

 How does it works:

 1. WallStreetToken
     - This project uses a custom WallStreetToken (ERC20 compatible)
     - The contract owner has 1000000000 tokens when he deploys the contract